-The heritage of Willow Court is of particular interest to groups such as Friends of Willow Court, local historic societies, mental health practitioners and advocates as well as people with interests in Tasmanian, medical and Derwent Valley history, convictism, and built heritage.
+The heritage of Willow Court is of particular interest to groups such as former Friends of Willow Court, local historic societies, mental health practitioners, disability advocates and support workers as well as people with interests in Tasmanian, medical and Derwent Valley history, convictism, and built heritage.
 These groups are more likely to seek a dedicated space to experience the site, seek off-site information and make one or more visits to view on-site interpretation.
 These groups require detailed, technical information tailored toward their sitebased focus.